nlp-project-germain-group-6/nlp-web-scraping/README.md

 We will use statistical testing (T-test) to determine if the average length of the README file for each language is significantly different than the length of the README file for other languages.

-* As is customary, for the following statistical tests, our alpha value will be 0.05.

 What are the most common words in README files?
 - Overall, we found that words 'custom', 'data', 'use', and 'model' were the most frequently used words in all our README files.
 - The most frequently used words differ when we calculate word frequency separately by language.
 However, the words 'customer' and 'data' tended to appear frequently in the README files for every language.